damicoac/wunderlistExport/README.md

 Ruby script to export tasks from Wunderlist 2.
 Requires Ruby 1.9 or greater (tested and working with ruby 2.0), sqlite3 gem installed.
 Works on Mac only.
 Only tested with 10.8.

 ###Issues:
-* Needs to parse the due dates for each task better
-* Need to make output meet Taskpaper format
 * Need more robust error checking
 * Doesnt expoxt subtasks properly
 * Need to add command line arguements
+* It currently doesnt parse dates properly
+* It currently doesnt export recurring tasks

 ###Usage: